kragen/derctuo/markdown/hierarchical-state-space-learning.md

 to handle massively underdetermined systems, where we assume an absurdly large number of state-space dimensions, but privilege extremely sparse solutions.
-This might require abandoning the eigenvalue-diagonal assumption about *A*, because, although that's the sparsest *A* can be, it might impose unreasonable constraints of non-sparsity on *B* and *C*.
+This might require abandoning the eigenvalue-diagonal assumption about *A*, because, although that’s the sparsest *A* can be, it might impose unreasonable constraints of non-sparsity on *B* and *C*.

-Of course, no real system is perfectly linear, so even without measurement noise, we'll have a nonzero residual signal, but hopefully we'll also have some kind of estimate of the internal state vector of the system at each point in time, which will presumably be uncorrelated with the residual once our optimization has converged.
+Of course, no real system is perfectly linear, so even without measurement noise, we’ll have a nonzero residual signal, but hopefully we’ll also have some kind of estimate of the internal state vector of the system at each point in time, which will presumably be uncorrelated with the residual once our optimization has converged.
 But if we take the outer product of that state vector with itself, we